Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown::  What smart contract language is used on Concordium?

-    Smart contracts are deployed as wasm modules on the Concordium chain.
+    Smart contracts are deployed as Wasm modules on the Concordium chain.
 Like Solana, Concordium uses Rust to write and compile smart conracts.
-    Rust currently has the best support to write and compile your smart contract into a wasm module that then can be deployed to the Concordium chain.
+    Rust currently has the best support to write and compile your smart contract into a Wasm module that then can be deployed to the Concordium chain.

 .. dropdown::  How can I start with the Rust smart contract language?